-- 5.207 The economic strategy, quality of life in neighbourhoods, and sustainable travel and development principles, all require that the vitality and viability of smaller and local clusters of shops and services is maintained.
-As shown in Table 7, a network of accessible smaller centres will act as the focus for local retail and community services in the Borough.
-These centres are important to the sense of place and social cohesion of local neighbourhoods, and help to reduce car dependency by providing services close to homes.
-This applies both to established communities and new neighbourhoods. - 5.208 The overall existing character of these centres, and the implications of Table 7, are typically as follows: - District Centres are accessible larger clusters with a range of commercial and community uses, featuring public facilities which attract visitors, and often contain important provision of local food/ convenience services.
+- 5.227 The overall existing character of these centres, and the implications of Table 10, are typically as follows: - District Centres are accessible larger clusters with a range of commercial and community uses, featuring public facilities which attract visitors, and often contain important provision of local food/ convenience services.
 They should remain mostly in service, business and community use. - Local Centres (formerly Neighbourhood Centres) are smaller and as a whole are more diverse, but play an essential role in neighbourhoods across the Borough.
-Given their scale, they should retain - at least - two units of service, business and local essential community use. - 5.209 It is important that District and Local Centres can evolve and diversify as appropriate but continue their essential function (Table 7 and policy M23 criteria 2 and 3).
+Given their scale, they should retain at least two units of service, business and local essential community use. - 5.228 It is important that District and Local Centres can evolve and diversify as appropriate but continue their essential function (Table 10 and Policy M22 criteria 2 and 3).
 This is often through change of use, but some centres, especially larger ones, may warrant mixed use partial redevelopment.
-This should improve the role, environment and vitality of the centre (policy M23 criterion 1).
+This should improve the role, environment and vitality of the centre (Policy M22 criterion 1).
 As prominent places within individual neighbourhoods, any opportunity to enhance their local environment should be explored in order to support their vitality, and to enhance their appearance and operation for pedestrians and visitors.
 In the event that sites within these centres come forward for redevelopment, it is expected that retail or other active (Class E or F) uses will be provided on the ground floor, even if they are not currently occupied by such a use.

-- 5.210 At these locations, residential use above and potentially behind ground floor shops is more likely to comply with policy M9, but must be well-designed and not generate adverse impacts on the centre and its surrounds, and must give full consideration to all issues including access and refuse collection arrangements. - 5.211 The policy will apply to the District and Local Centres identified on the Policies Map and specified in Appendix D, and to new centres planned at Ebbsfleet shown on the Key Diagram (Diagram 1).
+- 5.229 At these locations, residential use above and potentially behind ground floor shops may be appropriate, but must be well-designed and not generate adverse impacts on the centre and its surrounds, and must give full consideration to all issues including access and refuse collection arrangements. - 5.230 The policy will apply to the District and Local Centres identified on the Policies Map and specified in Appendix E, and to new centres planned at Ebbsfleet shown on the Key Diagram (Diagram 1).
 The planned new centres should be built out and managed to fulfil their expected role.
-At all centres, if provision of key uses is moderately below the amount set out in policy, this does not automatically justify alternative uses.
+At all centres old and new, if provision of key uses is moderately below the amount set out in policy, this does not automatically justify alternative uses.
 Their performance will be monitored accordingly.

-Food and Drink Establishments
+Hot Food and Drinking Establishments

-- 5.212 Food and drink uses are generally promoted in principle in the network of retail centres.
-Even in these locations however, some particular businesses (especially evening focused activities such as hot food takeaways, public houses, bars and nightclubs) can have an adverse impact on residential amenity.
-This is particularly the case where they are located in less active locations, especially outside the retail centres.
-Policy M24 seeks to protect residents and the function of centres. - 5.213 Most notably, hot food takeaways can have a highly detrimental impact on residential amenity, so should not be located outside designated centres.
+- 5.231 In principle, food and drink uses in retail centres are generally appropriate.
+Even in these locations, some particular businesses (especially evening focused activities, such as hot food takeaways, bars and nightclubs) can have adverse impacts on the environment, day-time vitality, health/wellbeing and residential amenity.
+This is particularly the case where they are located in less active locations and residential areas, or where over-concentrated (including clustering within Dartford Town Centre).
+Policy M23 seeks to protect residents, public health and safety, and the function of centres, and complements Policy M2.
+For proposals in Central Dartford, all aims in Policies D2 and D3 should also be carefully considered. - 5.232 Most notably, hot food takeaways can have a highly detrimental impact on residential amenity, so should not be located outside designated centres.
 They can also adversely affect the function of retail centres when clustered together, leading to the loss of shops and services.
-Criteria in M24: 2 will apply. - 5.214 In recognition of their history and community value, public houses now benefit from increased planning protection.
-Policy M24 criterion 3 safeguards pubs proposed to be lost to non-essential community use unless they have been demonstrated to be unviable as a public house or essential community use within use class F2.
-Policy M18 criterion 2 will also apply for longstanding community public houses, e.g. historic coaching inns or pubs located in the heart of their village/ small settlement.
+Criteria in M23:2 will apply.